GNOME: Release history

-Mobile

-The libhandy library can be used with GNOME Shell to create a responsive user interface that dynamically adapts to device form factor.
-With the release of GTK4 the libhandy library was replaced by the libadwaita library for creating responsive user interfaces.

 Development

 GNOME is developed by GNOME Project.
 GNOME development is loosely managed.
 Since the introduction of Discourse forum in 2019, the discussion moved from mailing lists and in October 2022, the project announced the plan to close all its public mailing lists.

 GNOME developers and users gather at an annual GUADEC meeting to discuss the current state and the future direction of GNOME.
 GNOME incorporates standards and programs from freedesktop.org to better support interoperability with other desktops.

 GNOME is mainly written in C, XML, C++, C#, HTML, Vala, Python, JavaScript, CSS, and more.
 A number of language bindings are available.

 Development platform

-The GLib data structures and utilities library, GObject object and type system and GTK widget toolkit comprise the central part of GNOME development platform.
-This foundation is further extended with D-Bus IPC framework, Cairo 2D vector-based drawing library, Clutter accelerated graphics library, Pango international text rendering library, PulseAudio and PipeWire low-level audio APIs, GStreamer multimedia framework, and several specialized libraries including NetworkManager, PackageKit, Telepathy (instant messaging), and WebKit.
+The GLib data structures and utilities library, GObject object and type system and GTK widget toolkit along with the Adwaita design language implemented by libadwaita, comprise the central part of the GNOME development platform.
+This foundation is further extended with D-Bus IPC framework, Cairo 2D vector-based drawing library, Cogl accelerated graphics library, Pango international text rendering library, PulseAudio and PipeWire low-level audio APIs, GStreamer multimedia framework, and several specialized libraries including NetworkManager, PackageKit, Telepathy (instant messaging), and WebKit.